 Inventories.
-Inventories consist of merchandise purchased for resale and parts and are recorded at the lower of cost or market.
+Inventories consist of merchandise purchased for resale and service parts and are recorded at the lower of cost or market.
 The carrying value of the inventory is reduced to its net realizable value for any items with excess of carrying amount, typically weighted-average cost, over the amount we expect to realize from the ultimate sale or other disposition of the inventory, with a corresponding charge to cost of sales.
-The write-down of inventory to net realizable value are estimated based on assumptions regarding inventory aging, projected consumer demand and market availability, and obsolescence of products on hand.
-A 10% difference in our actual inventory reserve at January 31, 2017, would have affected our cost of goods sold by \$0.2 million.
+The write-down of inventory to net realizable value is estimated based on assumptions regarding inventory aging, historical product sales, and obsolescence of products on hand.
+A 10% difference in our actual inventory reserve at January 31, 2018, would have affected our cost of goods sold by \$0.4 million.

 Impairment of Long-Lived Assets.
-Long-lived assets are evaluated for impairment at least annually, primarily at the retail store level.
+Long-lived assets are evaluated for impairment, primarily at the retail store level.
 We monitor store performance in order to assess if events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 The most likely condition that would necessitate an assessment would be an adverse change in historical and estimated future results of a retail store's performance.
-For property and equipment held and used, we recognize an impairment loss if the carrying amount is not recoverable through its undiscounted cash flows and measures the impairment loss based on the difference between the carrying amount and estimated fair value.
-Fair value is determined by discounting the anticipated cash flows over the remaining term of the lease utilizing certain unobservable inputs.
-For the years ended January 31, 2017, 2016, and 2015, no impairment charges were recorded.
+For property and equipment held and used, we recognize an impairment loss if the carrying amount is not recoverable through its undiscounted cash flows and measure the impairment loss based on the difference between the carrying amount and estimated fair value.
+Fair value is determined by discounting the anticipated cash flows over the remaining term of the lease utilizing certain unobservable inputs (Level 3).
+For the years ended January 31, 2018, 2017, and 2016, no impairment charges were recorded.

 Vendor allowances.
-We receive funds from vendors for price protection, product rebates (earned upon purchase or sale of product), marketing, training and promotion programs, referred to as vendor allowances, which are recorded on the accrual basis.
-The remaining terms of vendor programs range between one and 52 months.
+We receive funds from vendors for price protection, product rebates (earned upon purchase or sale of product), marketing, and promotion programs, collectively referred to as vendor allowances, which are recorded on the accrual basis.
 We estimate the vendor allowances to accrue based on the progress of satisfying the terms of the programs based on actual and projected sales or purchase of qualifying products.
 If the programs are related to product purchases, the vendor allowances are recorded as a reduction of product cost in inventory still on hand with any remaining amounts recorded as a reduction of cost of goods sold.
-During the years ended January 31, 2017, 2016 and 2015, we recorded \$162.5 million, \$145.4 million and \$116.4 million, respectively, as reductions in cost of goods sold from vendor allowances.
+During the years ended January 31, 2018, 2017 and 2016, we recorded \$153.0 million, \$162.5 million and \$145.4 million, respectively, as reductions in cost of goods sold from vendor allowances.